What to do if WordPress is hacked?

 Why do WordPress sites get hacked?

-WordPress sites are hacked for various reasons.
+Hackers attack WordPress sites for various reasons.
 While some attacks result from pure malice, they’re not as common as those trying to gain something from the victims or their site, whether to extract ransom money or funnel traffic into the attacker’s site.

 Some of the most common reasons for hacking websites include the following: